szabgab/perlmaven.com/sites/en/pages/test-automation-using-perl-e-book.md

 You came to the right place.

-The <b>Test Automation using Perl</b> e-book will teach you from the ground up how to write automated tests in Perl.
+The **Test Automation using Perl** e-book will teach you from the ground up how to write automated tests in Perl.

 ## Table of Contents